oran-gabi/FastAPI-via-python/README.md

 Any error messages in red?
 Try refreshing the page (Ctrl+R or Cmd+R)

-💡 What You Can Learn From This
-This project is great for learning:

-FastAPI basics - modern Python web framework
-RESTful APIs - how apps talk to each other Client-Server architecture - separating frontend and backend Templating with Jinja2 - dynamic HTML generation
-Data validation with Pydantic - keeping your data clean Error handling - dealing with things that go wrong Real-world patterns - inventory management, order processing

 🔮 Ideas for Expansion
 Want to take this further?
 Here are some ideas: